Fooling Partial Dependence via Data Poisoning: Partial Dependence

 \section{Partial Dependence}

 In this paper, we target one of the most popular explainability methods for tabular data, which at its core presents the expected value of the model's predictions as a function of a selected variable.
-Partial Dependence, formerly introduced as plots by \cite{friedman-gbm-pdp}, show the expected value fixed over the marginal joint distribution of other variables.
-These values can be easily estimated and are widely incorporated into various tools for model explainability \citep{pdp, iml, pdpbox, modelStudio, interpretml, dalex-python}.
-The theoretical explanation has its practical estimator used to compute the results, later visualized as a line plot showing the expected prediction for a given variable; also called profiles \citep{biecek-ema}.
-PD for model $f$~and variable $c$ in a~random vector $\mathcal X$ is defined as \displaymath{\mathcal{PD}_c(\mathcal X,\;z) \coloneqq E_{\mathcal X_{-c}}\left[f(\mathcal X^{c|=z})\right],}\enddisplaymath where $\mathcal X^{c|=z}$ stands for random vector $\mathcal X$, where $c$-th variable is replaced by value $z$.
+Partial Dependence, formerly introduced as \emph{plots} by Friedman \citep{friedman-gbm-pdp}, show the expected value fixed over the marginal joint distribution of other variables.
+These values can be relatively easily estimated and are widely incorporated into various tools for model explainability \citep{modelStudio, dalex-python, dalex, pdp, iml}.
+The theoretical explanation has its practical estimator used to compute the results, later visualized as a line plot showing the expected prediction for a given variable; also called \emph{profiles} \citep{biecek-ema}.
+PD for model $f$~and variable $c$ in a~random vector $\mathcal X$ is defined as $\mathcal{PD}_c(\mathcal X,z) \coloneqq E_{\mathcal X_{-c}}\left[f(\mathcal X^{c|=z})\right]$, where $\mathcal X^{c|=z}$ stands for random vector $\mathcal X$, where $c$-th variable is replaced by value $z$.
 By $\mathcal X_{-c}$, we denote distribution of random vector $\mathcal X$ where $c$-th variable is set to a constant.
-We defined PD in point $z$~as the expected value of model $f$ given the $c$-th variable is set to $z$.
-The standard estimator of this value for data $X$ is given by the following formula \displaymath{\widehat{\mathcal{PD}_c}(X,\;z) \coloneqq \frac{1}{N}\sum_{i=1}^N f\left(X_i^{c|=z}\right),}\enddisplaymath

-where $X_i$ is the $i$-th row of the matrix $X$ and the previously mentioned symbols are used accordingly.
+We defined PD in point $z$~as the expected value of model $f$~given the $c$-th variable is set to $z$.
+The standard estimator of this value for data $X$ is given by the following formula $\widehat{\mathcal{PD}_c}(X,z) \coloneqq \frac{1}{N}\sum_{i=1}^N f\left(X_i^{c|=z}\right),$ where $X_i$ is the $i$-th row of the matrix $X$ and the previously mentioned symbols are used accordingly.
 To simplify the notation, we will use $\mathcal{PD}$, and omit $z$ and $c$~where context is clear.